How to Plan and Fly Corridor/Linear Projects with the P4RTK

 - Select Linear Flight Mission in the mission plan page.

 2. Draw a line on the map by tapping points or import a KML as a data resource.

 3. Using the linear element as reference, expand the buffer in both left and right directions based on the mission specifics.
 The expansion distance for each side is a minimum of 10m and a maximum of 2000m (2km).

-4. If the linear element is longer than two kilometers, it will be cut in to several sub-missions, with a minimum length of 0.5km and maximum of 2km.
+4. If the linear element is longer than two kilometers, it will be cut into several sub-missions, with a minimum length of 0.5km and a maximum of 2km.

 5. Set the flight height, speed, camera parameters, and overlap rate as you would for 2D mission planning.

 6. There are two flight modes for linear missions: Full Coverage and Efficiency.
 Full Coverage mode has one or two turns more than Efficiency mode.
 We typically recommend Full Coverage to assure that the area of interest you're looking to survey has the correct overlap for modeling/corrections.

 7. Name the mission, and tap OK to save.

 As with other PPK workflows, we require the use of at least one AeroPoint during the drone's flight.
 For best results, place one AeroPoint (or other ground control point) at each end of the linear corridor, and at 0.75mi intervals.
 If you only have one AeroPoint, place it near the location you're flying from.